Breeze/breeze.github.io/doc-js/lap-changetracking.md

     newTodo.IsDone.subscribe(
         function (newValue) { /* do something */);});

 You'll probably need a separate handler for each subscription.
-A handler is called with the new value &hellip; and that's it.
+A handler is called with the new value ... and that's it.
 You don't know what object or what property called the handler.

 Need to know if `any` property has changed?
 You may have to subscribe to every property of the object [<a href="#note 1">1</a>].